• Skip to primary navigation

 • Pour heavy cream into the bowl of a large stand mixer.
 Using the whisk attachment, beat for several minutes on high speed until stiff peaks form, around 5 minutes.
 Set aside.

 • Gently fold in the whipped cream.
+Be careful not to deflate the air in the whipped cream.

 • Pour cheesecake filling into the chilled graham cracker crust.
 Cover with plastic wrap and refrigerate for at least 8 hours or overnight.